 Agora: (Estephania Fernandez) A Brazilian woman who had been forced into sex slavery.
 She is hit by the cosmic event radiation while in captivity and breaks free, killing her captors.
 She has enhanced healing and enhanced strength.
 Agora can turn on an “angelic” state which permits flight and eye beams.
 When in the angelic state, she can channel her energy into a staff form which acts as a powerful wave-weapon.
 She also has a primitive form of telepathy with animals.Agora’s passion for liberty came from what she witnessed while in captivity.
 The local government officials received kickbacks from the sex slavers and, often, were customers themselves.
 Agora fled to the Middle East by air thinking that a desert region would obscure her from the public.
 She eventually came back to America when, upon seeing drone strikes, decided it is time to end the “war of terror.”

 Volarchist – (Hans Rockwell) A young man from Germany who sold punk anarchist t-shirts as a hobby while living off his trust fund.
 While he was traveling to America for business, his plane was hit by the black-hole energy and knocked down.
 He survived and his powers grew.

-Vollemur – A lemur hit by radiation while in captivity at the zoo.
+Vollemur – A lemur hit by radiation while in captivity at a zoo.
 He grows to human size with super-genius brainpower.
 With keen vision and enhanced hearing, he can connect to the world around him deftly.
 Vollemur closely works with Voluntaryist.
 He considers himself a trans-primal, one who seeks to bring organic life and technology together (biotech).

 Mack Lee – A black-ops agent defector.
-Mack Lee was one of the government’s best agents who was about to become a field director – an agent who acts as the supervisor for other black-ops agents.
+Mack Lee was one of the government’s best agents who was about to become a field director – an agent acting as supervisor for other black-ops agents.
 When Mack leaves on a mission to kill a Chinese spy and collect data, he discovers a plot of the U.S. government to completely enslave America.
 Mack comes to save Voluntaryist and works closely with him to stop the government’s plans.